linhkikuchi/spina_sample_app/README.md

 ##### Shared File System

-When creating products on Spina you will have to upload images to the server's file system.
+When creating pages on Spina you will have to upload images to the server's file system.
 As you might have guessed in a multi server configuration all of your instances have to access the images folder.
 As your provisioning goes on, take this time to create a Shared File System as one of your environment options.
 The deployment process will take care of linking all of your instances to that mount point.